Yes, it sure can. But there are some things you need to know, or you could find yourself in big trouble.

-Yes, there can be with long term use.
+Yes, there can be long-term use.

-What you have to realize is that, as humans we are not designed to eat much if any animal flesh.
+What you have to realize is that, as humans, we are not designed to eat much if any animal flesh.

-The PH of our gut is completely off for the task, we don’t have fangs, claws or talons and we don’t salivate at the sight of roadkill as a true carnivore would.
+The PH of our gut is completely off for the task.
+We don’t have fangs, claws, or talons, and we don’t salivate at the sight of roadkill as a true carnivore would.

 I’m On Atkins And Not Losing Weight – Why?